 As it is usually the case with any hybrid phenomenon, a hybrid cloud encompasses the best features of the above-mentioned deployment models — public, private and community ones.
 It allows companies to mix and match the facets of all three types that best suit their requirements.

 As an example, a company can balance its load by locating mission-critical workloads on a secure private cloud and deploying less sensitive ones to a public one.
 Hybrid cloud deployment model not only safeguards and controls strategically important assets but does so in the most cost- and resource-effective way possible for each specific case.
 Also, this approach facilitates data and application portability.

 The Benefits of a Hybrid Cloud

 - Reasonable price

-However, the hybrid cloud deployment model only makes sense if companies can split their data into mission-critical and non-sensitive.
+However, the hybrid deployment model only makes sense if companies can split their data into mission-critical and non-sensitive.

 |Read also: IaaS vs. PaaS vs. SaaS: What’s the Difference?|

 To facilitate the choice of an appropriate deployment model, we have created a comparative table that provides an overview of the most business-critical features of each type.